 Would you believe this rich, creamy, chocolate ice cream is made with only three ingredients?
 Okay, four if you count the fact I made one tiny addition.
 But "Hazelnut Joy Ice Cream" is comprised of JIF Chocolate Hazelnut Mocha Spread, Cream of Coconut, and half-and-half.

-I found the recipe on JIF’s website (while looking for new ways to make Monster cookies, btw!), and had to see if mixing three simple ingredients would result in decent ice cream.
+I found the recipe on JIF's website and had to see if mixing three simple ingredients would result in decent ice cream.

 Another positive thing about this recipe was that after 24 hours in the freezer, the ice cream did not develop any graininess.
 It did get hard and it did need to sit for a few minutes before being scooped, but it still retained a creamy, smooth texture when softened.

-- 1 (15 oz.) can cream of coconut, the kind used as a bar mixer**
+- 15 oz cream of coconut, the kind used as a mixer (Coco Lopez)

 - 2 cups half-and-half